 Australia is currently on a timber shortage as everyone is renovating their homes due to COVID-19 travel restrictions.
 As a result, most Aussie families delay their holiday plans and decide to use their extra cash on home rebuilds.

 Unfortunately, the surge in demand causes a timber shortage, and what made the situation even worse is the devastating bushfires that also occurred a year ago.

 Not only that, but the devastating bushfires also worsened the situation.

 Increasing Timber Prices Prompted Calls for the Federal Government

-The shortage causes the timber prices to increase, which prompted calls for the Federal Government to review its HomeBuilder program.
+The shortage causes the timber prices to increase, which prompted the Federal Government to review its HomeBuilder program.
 Mr. Screpsis said that he is saying more no’s than yes because of supply.
-It’s pointless for them to say yes he can do it but can’t supply his clients for another three or four months.
+So it’s pointless for them to say yes; he can do it but can’t supply them for another three or four months.

 The Federal Government’s HomeBuilder scheme is contributing to the shortage.
-It provides grants up to $25,000 to build a new home provided construction begins within six months.
+It provides grants up to $25,000 to build a new home, provided construction commences within six months.

-There are now growing concerns recipients will be unable to access building materials in time to meet the requirements of the grant.
+There are now increasing concerns recipients will be unable to access building materials to meet the grant’s requirements.

 On the other hand, the grant could be soaked up in the excess cost of getting timber.